Azure/azure-signalr/docs/diagnostic-logs.md

 #### Collect partially

 Diagnostic logs are **only** collected by [diagnostic clients](#diagnostic-client).
-All messages get logged including client messages in the diagnostic clients.
+All messages get logged including client messages and connectivity events in the diagnostic clients.

 > The limit of the diagnostic clients' number is 100.
 If the number of diagnostic clients exceeds 100, the outnumbered diagnostic clients will get throttled by SignalR service.
 The new but outnumbered clients will be failed to connect to SignalR service, and throw `System.Net.Http.HttpRequestException` which has message `Response status code does not indicate success: 429 (Too Many Requests)`, while the already connected ones work without getting impacted by the throttling policy.

 ##### Diagnostic client

 Diagnostic client is a logical concept, any client can be a diagnostic client.
 The server controls which client can be a diagnostic client.
 Once a client is marked as a diagnostic client, all diagnostic logs will be enabled in this client.
 To set a client be a diagnostic client, see the [configuration guide](#configuration-guide-1) below.

+> Diagnostic clients works for both **collect all** and **collect partially** collecting behaviors.
+It has higher priority to collect logs.

 ##### Configuration guide